MLflow LLM Evaluation

 )

-You can also create your own Saas LLM evaluation metrics with MLflow API mlflow.metrics.genai.make_genai_metric(), which needs the following information:
+You can also create your own LLM-as-a-Judge evaluation metrics with mlflow.metrics.genai.make_genai_metric() API, which needs the following information:

 • name: the name of your custom metric.